patrickjfl/patrickjfl/README.md

 🔭 I’m currently working on ...

+  * A full stack greenfield app for a client in the fitness sector, which will allow schools and elite athletes to access customised training programmes.
+The application is being built using Next.js, with Sanity.io integrated with the Vimeo API for management of all relevant content types.
+We are using also using GoCardless to manage payments
  * A patch for [an open-source pair programming timer](https://pairprogrammingtimer.com/), to add a pause/restart functionality.
 The project uses Svelte for its frontend and Go for its server
- * A full stack greenfield app for a client in the fitness sector.
-The project is currently in its planning phase - more details coming soon...
  * Integrating the GitHub API into our [final School of Code project](http://52.214.103.49:3000/), to automate the feedback submission process and make the app ready for use by SoC

 🌱 I’m currently learning ...